On the Same Page this Summer: A Collection of Stories to Support You on Your Caregiving Journey

-Beyond knowledge, entertainment and a great escape from the demands of the day, books have a number of benefits that can make life better, including their power to heal, inform and inspire.
-They can provide comfort, encourage reflection, reduce stress, and support you during the caregiving journey.
-They can take you to places you’ve never been or sneak a peek into the lives of people you’ve never met.
+Beyond knowledge, entertainment and a great escape from the demands of the day, books have a number of benefits that can make life better.
+They have the power to heal, inform and inspire.
+They can also provide comfort, encourage reflection, reduce stress, and support you during your caregiving journey.

-Join The Kensington Redondo Beach and authors, Marianne Sciucco, Tami Anastasia, Christy Byrne Yates, Lauren Dykovitz, and William Peters, as they share their caregiving wisdom and stories of their personal journeys.
+Join The Kensington Redondo Beach and renowned authors, Marianne Sciucco, Tami Anastasia, Christy Byrne Yates, Lauren Dykovitz, and William Peters, for an engaging discussion as they share their caregiving wisdom and stories of their personal journeys.

 Marianne Sciucco, Author & Founder of AlzAuthors.
 She says, “My writing and publishing career has led me to become a founding member of AlzAuthors, the global community of authors writing about the dementias.
 Our goal is to raise awareness of these diseases and to spotlight carefully vetted books and blogs recommended for caregivers and others looking for knowledge and support.
 Each week we feature a new author/blogger on our blog and I host a podcast featuring one of our authors.
 Visit alzauthors.com.
 A native Bostonian, I live in New York’s Hudson Valley, and when not writing work as a campus nurse at a community college.
 I love books, the beach, and craft beer, and especially enjoy the three of them together.”